Top of the page

 Sleepwalking means that your child gets out of bed and walks or does other things without being fully awake.
 It is much more common in children than adults.
 Sleepwalking usually goes away on its own as a child gets older.

 When children sleepwalk, they may end up somewhere other than their bed.
 They may be confused when they wake up.
 Children often don't remember sleepwalking or the things they did while out of bed.
 A child often can do very simple tasks while sleepwalking, such as not tripping over things.
-But he or she can't do complicated things like eating a snack.
+But your child can't do complicated things like eating a snack.

 A child who sleepwalks may be at risk for getting hurt.
 Watch for anything dangerous your child may try to do while sleepwalking, such as going outside or opening a window.
 You can safeguard your home to help protect your child.